 - Stealing debit or credit card information

-- Stealing and cashing the check of colleagues
+- Stealing and cashing the checks of colleagues

-Businesses are at high risk to be scammed by either one of the above-mentioned fraud schemes.
+Businesses are at high risk of being scammed by any of the above-mentioned fraud schemes.
 Therefore, it is important to identify vendor fraud as quickly as possible and find effective ways to prevent it.
 How to do that will be discussed next.

 There are several ways that allow businesses to identify and prevent vendor fraud.
 Some measures can be applied to the internal practices of an organization, but there are also measures that affect the vendor directly.
 Let’s have a look at the possibilities: